sudipmandal/deepin-ext-cal-sync/readme.md

 ### Note:
 *Currently the program does not run periodically automatically and needs to be run manually to sync the calendars everytime.*

+## Current System Calendar Limitations
+The following are limitations of the system calendar (dde-calendar) in Deepin v20 beta and are not limitations of the sync program.

+- dde-calendar does not support descriptions, only supports event title
+- dde-calendar does not support attendees
+- dde-calendar is unable to show the title in the calendar view if the event is 30 mins or less

 ## Contribute/Build From Source :